BohunkG4mer/Ender-3-All-in-One-Enclosure/STL Files/README.md

 This is the Raspberry Pi3 mount module.
 Screws onto the right base with M3x6 screws.
 The Pi screws to it using M2.5x6 screws.

 ## Regulator Mount:
 This is for mounting LM2596 regulators and the MOSFET modules from Amazon.
+Screws to the base using M3x6 screws.